Is it Legal to Collect Rainwater in Minnesota?

 Stay informed about the latest developments in rainwater harvesting regulations through the Minnesota Plumbing Board, which officiates the guidelines and necessary requirements for rainwater harvesting systems in Minnesota.
 Being aware of these updates can protect you from inadvertently violating any new mandates or missing out on newer, more relaxed allowances in the law.

-Water Rights and Rainwater Ownership
+Water Rights and Rainwater Ownership in Minnesota

 In Minnesota, understanding the legalities of rainwater collection is crucial to ensuring that your activities align with state regulations.
 You’ll learn about navigation of water rights, ownership after collection, and the overarching legal framework.